Harriet Powers

-Harriet Powers (October 29, 1837 – January 1, 1910) was an American folk artist and quilter.
-Born into slavery in rural northeast Georgia, she married young and had a large family.
+Harriet Powers (October 29, 1837 – January 1, 1910) was an American folk artist and quilter born into slavery in rural northeast Georgia.
+Powers used traditional appliqué techniques to make quilts that expressed local legends, Bible stories, and astronomical events.
+Powers married young and had a large family.
 After the American Civil War and emancipation, she and her husband became landowners by the 1880s, but lost their land due to financial problems.